 In case of a work contract with limited duration, a visa will be issued for a period of maximum twenty four months, while for the open-ended contract, a long-term visa is issued.

 When setting up a company you may want to consider these factors:

 Starting from 2012 until 2015, Ivory Coast made the process of starting a business much easier for foreign companies.
 Among the most important reforms, the country reorganised all administrative offices, hosting all corporate data and information.

 In addition, the country has created a one-stop shop procedure that allows for lower notary fees and made compulsory to provide a sworn declaration (instead of a copy of criminal records) at the time of company registration.

 Finally, a reduction in the minimum capital requirement further lowered the corresponding registration fees.

-There’s an issue of underemployment of Kenya’s highly-educated youth.
+There’s an issue of underemployment of Ivory Coast’s highly-educated youth.
 The country also continues to face challenges associated with corruption, land titles and poverty.